-Introduction: Research on custom orthotic design and use is hindered by cross study control in the orthotic manufacturing process.
-The goal of this study is to produce and distribute free open-source software to create custom orthotics based on a patient’s foot scan.
-Systematic design of orthotics using this software will enable more robust and reproducible orthotics research.
+Introduction: Custom foot orthoses (FOs) are prescribed for a range of musculoskeletal conditions affecting the lower limb and are a popular conservative intervention given their low cost and minimal risk of side effects.
+However, research on custom FO design and use is hindered by the variability in the processes used to design these devices, both within and between those producing them.
+The goal of this study is to develop and distribute an open-source software package to create custom FOs based on a patient’s foot scan.
+Systematic design of FOs using this software will enable more robust and reproducible orthotics research.

-Methods: Open-source software created using FreeCAD and Python to allow input of a patient foot mold and directed design of the orthotic with several parameters.
-Using the OpenFO software, foot orthoses were designed by multiple users who had been given the same foot scan and similarity of produced orthotic was analyzed based on shape and size.
+Methods: An open-source software package (OpenFO) was created in the FreeCAD platform using Python.
+The package allows input of a patient foot scan and directed design of the orthotic with several parameters.
+Using the OpenFO package, FOs were designed by multiple users who had been given the same foot scan and the similarity of the produced FOs were analyzed based on shape and size.